 Use high-quality images.

 Pictures are worth 1,000 words, so why not make them awesome?
-Even if it’s a free stock image (some of or favorites include Kaboompics and Pexels), high quality images speak volumes about your brand and personality.
+Even if it’s a free stock image (some of our favorites include Kaboompics and Pexels), high-quality images speak volumes about your brand and personality.
 Refer to your style guide and search for images that meet those guidelines.